mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 conditions as normal, with an elevated risk due to a storm in progress.
 No further communication is possible.

-Descending through the dust storm is a little nerve- wracking.
-Sensor readings are distorted whilst optical- spectrum devices cannot see more than a few metres at times.
+Descending through the dust storm is a little nerve-wracking.
+Sensor readings are distorted whilst optical-spectrum devices cannot see more than a few metres at times.
 A good pilot, proceeding cautiously, should not get into serious trouble although there are occasional dips or buffeting side gusts.
 The Referee should call for